between books and cigarettes || JJK

 Your heart hitches in your chest.
 He doesn't expect you to match his pace.

-The words are delivered under the guise of elder-student comfort, a senior reassuring a stressed junior, but they carry a terrifyingly potent poison.
-Serena is stating out loud the exact nightmare that keeps you awake at night.
-She is confirming your deepest, darkest fear: that everyone looks at you and Jungkook and sees a brilliant, mature man babysitting a struggling, inferior child.
+The words are delivered under the guise of elder-student comfort, a senior reassuring a stressed junior, but they carry a slight edge.
+Serena is spelling out the exact nightmare that keeps you awake at night.
+She is confirming your deepest, darkest fear: that everyone looks at you and Jungkook and sees a brilliant, mature man babysitting a struggling, inferior girl.

 You pull your hand away from her touch, your fingers curling into tight fists under the table.
 Your defensive snark dries up in your throat, replaced by a sudden, choking wave of panic.

-"I have to get back to work," you say, your voice dropping into a flat, cold register.
+"I have to get back to work," you say, your voice dropping into a colder register.

 "Of course," Serena says easily, standing up and gathering her books.
-She offers you one last, beautiful but destructive smile.
+She offers you one last smile.
 "Good luck with your little essay, Y/N. And tell Jungkook I'll see him at the mixer tonight, okay?
 Don't forget to take a breath."

-She walks away, her heels clicking softly on the library's linoleum floor.
-You sit entirely frozen in your chair, staring at the blank laptop screen.
-You picked up on the bite in her words; you aren't stupid.
+She walks away, her heels clicking softly on the library's wooden floor.
+You sit there, entirely frozen, staring at your laptop.
+You picked up on the bite in her words.
+You aren't stupid.
 You know she was throwing passive-aggressive shade.
 But instead of dismissing it as the petty jealousy of a rival student, you can't help but let the words sink into your skin.
 You don't dig into it immediately; you don't want to admit that she got to you.
-But as you open your laptop again and stare at the blinking cursor, Serena's voice echoes in your head, loud and clear, drowning out every original thought you had left: He doesn't expect you to match his pace.
+But as you open your laptop again and stare at the blank page, Serena's voice echoes in your head, loud and clear, drowning out every original thought you had left: He doesn't expect you to match his pace.

-The university’s Arts and Culture Alliance mixer is held in a historic courtyard on campus, illuminated by heavy iron lanterns and the warm glow of string lights woven through old ivy.
-It’s a joint gathering between a few departments and societies, an attempt to foster interdisciplinary collaboration.
+The university’s Arts and Culture Alliance mixer is held in a historic courtyard on campus, illuminated by heavy iron lanterns and fairy lights woven through bushes and ivy climbing on the walls.
+It’s a joint gathering between a few departments and societies, an attempt to foster collaboration.
 The air is alive with the chatter of students, the clinking of glasses filled with cheap wine, and the soft strains of a student jazz quartet playing in the corner.

 For the first hour, everything is wonderful.
 Jungkook is by your side, his hand firmly locked with yours, completely ignoring the various law professors and senior debaters who keep trying to pull him into serious conversations.
-He is completely, utterly focused on you.
+He is completely focused on you.

-You let out a genuine, bright laugh, the tension in your shoulders melting away.
+You let out a genuine laugh, the tension in your shoulders melting away.
 "It’s terrible, Kook.
 Truly.
-Please stick to the law.
-For the sake of visual arts everywhere."
+Please stick to the law for the sake of visual arts everywhere."

-You turn your head to kiss his cheek, a warm, fluttering feeling blooming in your chest.
+You turn your head to kiss his cheek, a warm feeling blooming in your chest.
 In moments like this, when his warmth is physical, and his laughter is loud in your ear, the doubts feel small.
 They feel like distant shadows.

 "Jeon!"

-The loud, commanding voice breaks your bubble.
-A senior professor from the Faculty of Law, a notoriously stern man who rarely speaks to undergraduates, is standing a few yards away, gesturing sharply for Jungkook to come over.
+The loud voice breaks your bubble.
+A senior professor of Jungkook's, a notoriously stern man who rarely speaks to undergraduates, is standing a few yards away, gesturing sharply for Jungkook to come over.
 Next to him stands a prominent local judge who had acted as an alumnus guest for the debate tournament.

 Jungkook sighs, his grip on your waist loosening with visible reluctance.
-He looks down at you, his eyes filled with an apologetic, frustrated expression.
+He looks down at you, his eyes filled with an apologetic expression.
 "I’m sorry, sweetheart.
 Professor Kang has been trying to corner me all week about an internship placement.
-I need to quickly greet the judge.
-Will you be okay for five minutes?"
+Will you be okay for a few minutes?"

 "Of course," you say, offering a reassuring smile.
 "Go.
 It’s important.
 I'll just grab another cider and wait by the fountain."

 "I'll be right back.
-Five minutes, I promise," he says, pressing a quick, firm kiss to your lips before turning and walking away, his posture instantly shifting into that confident, professional demeanour as he approaches the elders.
+Five minutes, I promise," he says, pressing a quick kiss to your lips before turning and walking away, his posture instantly shifting into that confident, professional demeanour as he approaches the elders.

 You watch him go, your smile slowly fading as the cold night air fills the space he left behind.
-You walk over to the refreshment table, pouring yourself a plastic cup of cider, feeling suddenly very exposed without his large frame shielding you from the crowd.
+You walk over to the refreshment table, feeling suddenly very exposed without his large frame shielding you from the crowd.

 "Left all alone so soon?"